josephjohncox/effectus/README.md

 ## Contributing

 We welcome contributions!
-Please see our contributing guidelines and feel free to open issues or pull requests.
+Please see `CONTRIBUTING.md` for workflow details and `SECURITY.md` for vulnerability reporting.

 ## License

 [MIT License](LICENSE) - see LICENSE file for details.